 Are There Any Types Of Smoked Salt That Are Particularly Expensive?

-Generally speaking, the use of rare woods or salt from particularly hard to source locations can create smoked salt that is more expensive than smoked salt made with standard rock salt and easily sourced woods, Mesquite for instance.
+Generally speaking, the use of rare woods or salt from particularly hard to source locations can create smoked salt that is more expensive than smoked salt made with standard rock salt and easily sourced woods

 There are a few types of smoked salt that may be considered particularly expensive.
 These include:

-While there are certainly types of smoked salt that may be considered particularly expensive, the price of smoked salt can vary widely depending on a variety of factors.
-It’s important to consider the price in relation to the quality and flavor of the salt, as well as whether it fits within your budget.
+While there are certainly types of smoked salt that may be considered particularly expensive, there are a wide variety of choices that can fit within your budget.

 Is Smoked Salt Worth The Money?